jaericho/jaericho.github.io/_posts/2021-06-05-Closer-DVDs-Eureka-Blurays.md

 ## [Eureka](https://www.imdb.com/title/tt0796264/)

 Finding the Eureka Complete Series blu-ray box set for less than $30 was quite the find.
-It's an excellent series that even held up well under it's soft-reboot in the later seasons.
-The episodes look good in HD, they're in order after ripping them with MakeMKV (unlike other shows *\*cough\** Big Bang Theory *\*cough\**), and there are a slew of commentaries and podcasts as audio tracks.
+It's an excellent series that has held up well over the years even after it's soft-reboot in the later seasons.

+### Pro:

+* Great show.
+* Inexpensive.
+* Looks good in HD.
+* Episodes are in order after ripping with MakeMKV, unlike some shows. (*\*cough\** Big Bang Theory *\*cough\**)
+* A slew of Commentary tracks.

+### Con:

+* Eps look good but are a little grainy under scrutiny.
+* Some Commentary tracks have a horrible audio buzz.